 ABSTRACT SUBSTANCES AND OBJECTS

 Abstract ideas can never be substances – they lack the very properties that substances are defined by.
-However, many abstract ideas are very like substances – they are expressed by an uncountable noun, and they can exist in varying amounts.
-Not all abstract nouns are like this: idea and extent are countable, and sale is an action that does not have varying amounts.
-Substance-like abstract nouns are well illustrated by the word value.
+However, many abstract ideas are very like substances – they are expressed by an uncountable noun, and they can be a component of something else.
+Not all abstract nouns are like this: idea and extent are countable, and sale is an action not a component.
+An example of a substance-like abstract noun is the word value.

-The value of recognising abstract nouns with a substance-like meaning is that, like substance nouns, many can also be used countably to express the equivalent of a substance location.
-The uncountable noun value, for example, has a countable partner a value that means “a belief about the value of something” – a meaning where the idea of “value” is still clearly involved.
+The usefulness of recognising abstract nouns with a substance-like meaning is that, like concrete substance nouns, many can change their meaning into a location one through being used countably.
+The uncountable noun value, for example, has a countable partner a value that means “a belief about the value of something” – a meaning where the idea of “value” is still clearly located.
 The uncountable word fortune means “luck” or “chance”, but the countable a fortune is a huge amount of money that has (probably) been gained through good luck.